 What are some tips you would give to other food + health bloggers?

 1. Don’t give up.
 You will undoubtedly come to a point where you think: No one is reading this.
 Nobody cares.
 This is so much work.
 What’s the use?
 But I urge you to keep going.
 It has been over five years of non-stop blogging for me.
 Most of the time I feel totally inspired, excited, called to keep on keepin’ on.
 Some weeks, I want to just throw up my hands and forget about it, but I don’t.
 My perseverance has paid off so, so much, and I know that I am finally making a difference, however small it may be.

-2. Get a good camera and learn how to take beautiful pictures.
-Food blogging is no longer just about the recipe – you must have the images to draw people in.
+2. Get a decent camera and learn how to take beautiful pictures.
+Food blogging is no longer just about the recipe – you must have mouth-watering images to draw people in.
 Since I invested in a DSLR, things have really taken off and my photos are much better than they used to be (have you been back in the archives to my first year of posts?
 Actually, don’t look!).
-Use natural light whenever possible.
-Beautiful food can suddenly look crazy-gross with a flash or under fluorescent light.

 3. Reach out.
-Get your recipes on as many other sites as you can (Tastespotting, FoodGawker etc.).
-Use Facebook, Twitter if you like.
-It’s all about getting your blog to reach as far as it can in as many different platforms as possible.
+Get your recipes on as many other sites as you can (Tastespotting, FoodGawker, Yummly etc. will drive extra traffic to your site).
+Use Instagram, Facebook, and Twitter as well.
+Appraoch blogs you like and write a guest blog post for them, or offer to feature a recipe of theirs on your site.
+It’s all about making those connections, and getting your blog to reach as far as it can on as many different platforms as possible.

 Are you currently accepting clients?

 No, I am not currently accepting clients.
 If you have a specific health issue, I would highly recommend seeking out a holistic nutritionist, naturopathic doctor or alternative health practitioner in your area.

 How do I find out more about your classes and lectures?

 I will always post upcoming class dates on the EVENTS page of the blog and on Facebook.
 Please stay tuned there.